 The second part of taking notes is organizing them.
 Do it soon after taking them.
 How do you organize notes?
 Put them in logical order, or an order that makes the most sense to you.
 Highlight, circle, or underline important information.
 As you review and organize your notes, the information from the notes is refreshed in your mind and organized mentally.
 Again, the logical brain is engaged.
-You’ll remember more of what you learned in your online GED class or from your GED guide.
+You'll remember more of what you learned in your online GED test class.

 Note-Taking Step 3: Reinforce Them!

 You reinforce the learning process by reinforcing your notes.
 Fill in any missing information.
 Make a list of the key words from your notes.
 List any problems you're having with the material, or identify sections in your notes where the material seems unclear.
 Make an outline of the information so that you see the relationship of ideas and facts to each other.
 Make another list or outline that includes all the information you feel you've really learned.
 Determine how you can use this new knowledge in real-life situations.
 Now, review material that was unclear, and you'll probably discover that it's clearer.
 You can research some of your unanswered questions, and when you find the answers, you'll remember them better.